saran-surya/email_auth/README.md

 EmailAuth.sessionName| String | The sessionName of the instance|
 EmailAuth.config| Boolean Function | Used to verify whether the remote server is valid|
 EmailAuth.sendOtp| Boolean Function| Takes care of sending OTP to the mail id provided|
-EmailAuth.validateOtp|Boolean Function|Takes care of verifying the OTP entered by the user|
+recipientMail | param of EmailAuth.sentOtp() method | email ID of the recipient otpLength |  param of EmailAuth.sentOtp() method : Defaults to 6 | length of the otp EmailAuth.validateOtp|Boolean Function|Takes care of verifying the OTP entered by the user|